 Open Windows 10 settings by pressing Window + I together on the keyboard or you can simply type in Settings in the Windows search box located on the bottom left corner of the screen.

-Once Windows Settings is open click on Privacy option
+Once Windows Settings is open click on the Privacy option

 Then click on the Camera and then make sure the camera is ON.
 If it’s not on then turn on the camera.